 Here are two example scenarios of Unrestricted Resource Consumption Risks:

-Example Scenario # 2: A social network has implemented a “forgot password” feature that utilizes SMS verification, allowing users to receive a one-time token via SMS to reset their passwords.
+A social network has implemented a “forgot password” feature that leverages SMS verification, allowing users to receive a one-time token via SMS to reset their passwords.

-Subsequently, the back-end makes a call to a third-party API responsible for delivering the SMS:
+Subsequently, the back-end makes a call to a third-party API responsible for delivering the SMS.
+In this scenario, an attacker creates a script that sends multiple API calls.

-As a result, the back-end repeatedly requests Willyo to send an overwhelming number of text messages, causing the company to incur significant losses amounting to thousands of dollars within just a few minutes.
+As a result, the back-end repeatedly sends an overwhelming number of text messages, causing the company to incur significant losses.

 Mitigation Strategies for Unrestricted Resource Consumption